Oğuzhan Özyakup

-Oğuzhan Özyakup (born 23 September 1992), also known as Ozzie or Ozzy, is a Turkish professional footballer who plays for Eredivisie club Fortuna Sittard as a midfielder.
+Oğuzhan Özyakup (born 23 September 1992), also known as Ozzie or Ozzy, is a Dutch-Turkish former professional footballer who played as a midfielder.

 Born in Zaandam, the Netherlands, Özyakup has previously featured for clubs AZ and Arsenal.
 While at Arsenal, he won the 2008–09 and 2009–10 Premier Academy League, as well as the 2008–09 FA Youth Cup.
 At the professional level, Özyakup has won the 2015–16 and 2016–17 Süper Lig with Beşiktaş.

 Özyakup represented Netherlands at U-17 which he also captained and, U-19 levels until he switched to represent Turkey in 2012.
 He represented Turkey 7 times at U-21 level, scoring twice.
-Earned his first senior international cap in 2013, Özyakup is a current Turkish international, being a part of Euro 2016 squad, representing the nation 42 times and scoring once.
+Earned his first senior international cap in 2013, Özyakup was a Turkish international, being a part of Euro 2016 squad, representing the nation 42 times and scoring once.
+At the age of 31, he announced his retirement.

 Club career

 Early years

 Özyakup was born in Zaandam, Netherlands, to Turkish parents from the city of Trabzon who emigrated to the Netherlands.
 His father is into the wholesale nourishment business.
 Oğuzhan is the youngest of two siblings.

 Özyakup began his career at Zaandam Türkspor, a local amateur club which Dutch players with Turkish descent were predominantly recruited, where he later caught the attraction of AZ officials.
 He was invited to trials of AZ at age 11, in which he succeeded and was recruited.